 20. Can I use Airbnb or VRBO to Snag a Fantastic Apartment in…Amsterdam?!?
 Yes!

-Vacation rental companies like VRBO and Airbnb are not only a great way to save money, but they also give you the opportunity to stay in a place that’s more like a “home.”
-That means the place you rent might have a little extra space and fewer rules than the standard hotel room.
+Vacation rental companies like VRBO and Airbnb are a great way to save money and allow you to stay in a place that’s more like a “home.”
+That means the accommodation you rent might have a bit extra space and fewer rules than the standard hotel room.

-You can book your own apartment on Airbnb, or you can find a space owned by someone who lives in Amsterdam and rent it out when they are away (this is called renting an “entire home/apartment”).
+You can book your apartment on Airbnb or find a space owned by someone who lives in Amsterdam and rent it out when they are away (this is called renting an “entire home/apartment”).

-It’s important to note that not all of these options will be available for your trip (or even exist yet), but if they do, I highly recommend checking them out!
+Not all these options will be available for your trip (or even exist yet), but if they do, I highly recommend checking them out!

 See Related: Best Apps & Websites to Book Hotels in Europe